-- 1 These awards consist of stock options that vest in four equal installments on each of the first four anniversaries of the grant date. - 2 These awards consist of RSUs.
+1 These awards consist of stock options that vest in four equal installments on each of the first four anniversaries of the grant date.

+- These awards consist of RSUs.
 Awards granted in 2015 vest in increments of 25.0%, 25.0% and 50.0% on the second, third and fourth anniversaries of the grant date.
-Awards granted in 2015 vest in increments of 25.0%, 25.0% and 50.0% on the second, third and fourth anniversaries of the grant date.
-Awards granted with 70.0 pains in 2015 vest in four equal installments on each of the first four anniversaries of the grant date.
-Awards granted prior to 2018, which vests in three equal installments on each of the first three anniversaries of the grant date.
-Awards granted prior to 2018, other than those granted to Mr. Grieder, also are subject to the requirement that we achieve a specific level of adjusted net income for any one of the fiscal years during the performance cycle before they vest.
-The required level was achieved for all applicable awards as of February 3, 2019.

-- applicable awards as of February 3, 2019.

-3 The market value of unvested RSUs and unvested PSUs was calculated by multiplying the number of units by \$108.76, the closing stock price of our common stock on February 1, 2019, the last business day of 2018.

-4 These awards consist of PSU awards.
-The after-tax shares received by Mr. Chirico are subject to a holding period of one year after the vesting date.
-The above table shows the number of shares at the threshold level, as the estimated payout as of the end of 2018 was below threshold-level performance.
-The awards vested in April 2019 upon the certification of the satisfaction of the performance criteria.
-The number of shares earned was 52,001 for Mr. Chirico, 4,524 for Mr. Shaffer, 3,619 for Mr. Duane, 1,810 for Mr. Grieder and 3,619 for Mr. Shiffman.

-5 These awards consist of PSU awards that will vest in April 2020 if the performance criteria are satisfied.
-The after-tax shares received by Mr. Chirico in the event his award pays out will be subject to a holding period of one year after the vesting date.
+Awards granted in or after 2016 vest in four equal installments on each of the first four anniversaries of the grant date, except for the award granted to Mr. Duane in 2018, which vests in three equal installments on each of the first three anniversaries of the grant date.
+Awards granted prior to 2018, other than those granted to Mr. Grieder, also are subject to the requirement that we achieve a specific level of adjusted net income for any one of the first available awards as of February 3, 2019. - The market value of unvested RSUs and unvested PSUs was calculated by multiplying the number of units by \$108.76, the closing stock price of our common stock on February 1, 2019, the last business day of 2018. - These awards consist of PSU awards.
+The shares received by Mr. Chirico in the event his award pays out will be subject to a holding period of one year after the vesting date.
+The above table shows the number of shares at the threshold level, as the estimated payout as of the end of 2018 is below threshold-level performance.
+The awards earned, if any, will vest in April 2019 when satisfaction of the performance criteria is certified. - These awards consist of PSU awards that will vest in April 2020 if the performance criteria are satisfied.
+The shares received by Mr. Chirico in the event his award pays out will be subject to a holding period of one year after the vesting date.
 The above table shows the number of shares at threshold level, as the estimated payout as of the end of 2018 is below threshold-level performance.
-The number of shares also assumes service for the entire three-year performance cycle; the awards generally pay out on a pro rata basis if the NEO does not work for the retire cycle. - 6 These awards consist of PSU awards that will vest in April 2021 if the performance criteria are satisfied.
-The after-tax shares received by Mr. Chirico in the event his award pays out will be subject to a holding period of one year after the vesting date.
+The number of shares also assumes service for the entire three-year performance cycle; the awards generally pay out on a pro rata basis if the NEO does not work for the entire cycle. - These awards consist of PSU awards that will vest in April 2021 if the performance criteria are satisfied.
+The shares received by Mr. Chirico in the event his award pays out will be subject to a holding period of one year after the vesting date.
 The above table shows the number of shares at threshold level, as the estimated payout as of the end of 2018 is below threshold-level performance.
 The number of shares also assumes service for the entire three-year performance cycle; the awards generally pay out on a pro rata basis if the NEO does not work for the entire cycle.